CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 # c7rpimyth
-centos 7 on the raspberrypi with *mythtv
+centos userland 7 on the raspberrypi with *mythtv

     *Currently, I use an older mythtv version 28.2 in my projects.
     Usage of older software may NOT make you many friends , if you tell anyone close to upstream.